altunixon/wips/lns/altina_ln/ASP-52-.md

 “Me too!”

-The two of them nodded their head excitedly.
+The two of them nodded their head excitedly.<br/>

-Vanessa continued her words.
+Vanessa continued her words.<br/>

 “The mock battle is similar to moving pieces in chess.
 They would undergo a discussion and the referee would decide which one of them is the better one.”